crapeter/Advent_of_Code/README.md

 # Advent_of_Code

-This is my first Advent of Code.
 As someone who likes low level learning I decided to also do a random language every day.

 I'm much less skilled that he is so I only chose 4 languages: C++, Java, JS and Python.

 Here's the language for each day: